Leask/quorum-gossipsub/README.md

 ## Specs
 Gossipsub is an implementation of pubsub based on meshsub and floodsub.
 You can read the specification [here](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub).

-`libp2p-gossipsub` currently implements the [`v1.1`](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md) of the spec.
+`quorum-gossipsub` currently implements the [`v1.1`](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md) of the spec.

 ## Install